How Much Weight Can A Hawk Carry

 A hawk’s lifespan is highly context and species-dependent.
 The average lifespan of a hawk in the wild is between 10 and 20 years.

-While most hawks don’t make it past their teens when kept in captivity, the red-tailed hawk is an exception.
+While most hawks don’t make it past their teenage when kept in captivity, the red-tailed hawk is one good exception.

 Are hawks dangerous to humans?